omdv/omdv.github.io/_posts/2018-05-10-Udacity-AI-nanodegree.markdown

 * The classical planning representation allows to do automatic heuristics search by relaxing some of conditions automatically and search through it
 * Situation Calculus - can't apply Classical Planning to all cargo.
 S.C. allows it with First Order Logic

+***
-### Lesson 16 (Probabilities & Bayes Networks)
+### Lesson 16: Probabilities & Bayes Networks
-* Bayes networks are the building blocks of more advanced AI techniques, like particle filters, Kalman, etc
+Bayes networks are the building blocks of more advanced AI techniques, like particle filters, Kalman, etc. Conditional probabilities refresher.

-* Conditional probabilities refresher
+***

-### Lesson 17 Bayes Nets
+### Lesson 17: Bayes Nets
 * Bayes nets statement:
  * We know the prior about A - P(A), but A is not observable
  * B is observable and we know P(B|A) and P(B| notA)